 Another way to do muscle testing is to push on a muscle.
 You can use any muscle in your body that works best, often an arm or thigh muscle.

 Using your fingers is probably the easiest way to self test.
 To use just one hand press two fingers together firmly as if to snap them.
 If you can hold them together that is strong.
 If they snap or slide that is weak.

 Here is a muscle response test using two hands.
 This is the one I use most of the time to get yes or no answers.
 It is fast and easy once you get the hang of it.

 Make a ring with the thumb and middle finger of each hand.
 I use the thumb and pinky on the non-dominant hand and the thumb and middle finger on the dominant hand.

 Insert the ring of fingers on your dominant hand into the ring of fingers on the other hand.
 Ask your question, take a deep relaxing breath, and detach from the results.

 Separate your inside fingers and push firmly on the outer ring with some pressure.

 Try to hold strong and resist having the ring opened.
 If the fingers stay closed, that is a strong test or a 'yes' answer.
 If the fingers open, that is a weak or 'no' response.

-How to Muscle Test Tips
+Tips for How to Muscle Test

 - I strongly suggest that you do not rely on muscle testing as a sole source of answers even if you feel skilled at it.
 Consider it an indicator and a way to tune into your inner wisdom.
 For a variety of reasons, muscle testing is not always accurate.
 It does not and cannot predict the future.